-The Helmut-Schmidt-Programme supports future leaders from Africa, Latin America, South Asia, South-East Asia, countries in the Middle East and from Ukraine who strive to promote democracy and social justice.
+The Helmut-Schmidt-Programme supports future leaders from developing countries who strive to promote democracy and social justice.

 Poor governance affects all social sectors and has a direct effect on each individual citizen.
 Violent conflicts threaten basic human rights.
 Fundamental rights to education, equality, and social security are absent or inadequate, opportunities to plan one’s own future are unevenly distributed.
 Poor governance often inhibits political, economic, and social development in countries of the Global South.

 In the context of the Helmut-Schmidt-Programme, future leaders in politics, law, business, and administration study for further academic qualifications.
 With a focus on practice, they prepare for their future professional careers following the principles of good governance.

 The programme offers highly qualified graduates the opportunity to gain a master’s degree in subjects that are of particular importance for the social, political and economic development in their countries of origin.
 Support is available for promising young professionals and managerial staff from developing and emerging countries.

 The aim of the programme is to train future leaders from the above-mentioned regions to play an active role in the further social and economic development of their home countries.